Pong420/videojs-plus/guide/plugins/QualityHls.md

-This is a plugin for switch between different video quality by HLS playlists.
+This is a plugin for switch between video quality by HLS playlists.

 #### Usage

-Just install and include [videojs-contrib-quality-levels](https://github.com/videojs/videojs-contrib-quality-levels) and the plugin, quality menu item will display automatically.
+Just install and include [videojs-contrib-quality-levels](https://github.com/videojs/videojs-contrib-quality-levels) and the plugin, the quality menu item will be automatically.

 #### Chanage label in the menu